 Surrey is Metro Vancouver’s second largest municipality and home to a large East Indian population, the Cloverdale Rodeo, Bear Creek Park and Crescent Beach.

-With a population of half a million, it’s also one of the fastest growing cities in Canada.
+With a population of 500,000, Surrey is also one of the fastest growing cities in Canada.

 In this article you’ll find information about the following topics: